ZIM Integrated Shipping Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for ZIM Integrated Shipping's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for ZIM Integrated Shipping options trades today is 888.44 with a total volume of 4,691.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of ZIM Integrated Shipping's whale activity within a strike price range from $65.0 to $85.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for ZIM Integrated Shipping's big money trades within a strike price range of $45.0 to $76.0 over the last 30 days.

 ZIM Integrated Shipping Option Volume And Open Interest Over Last 30 Days